abenav4/vault-site/content/index.md

 ![boats and people](boats_and_people.svg)

 Hi there, I'm Abenav!
-I'm a developer and writer from Toronto, Canada 🇨🇦.
+I'm a developer and writer from [Tkarón:to](https://decolonialatlas.wordpress.com/2015/02/04/haudenosaunee-country-in-mohawk-2/) (colonially known as Toronto), Canada.

 <!-- This note is just for me: Remember to update the portfolio section next month.
 Read this land acknowledgement: https://anisetozaatar.com/land-acknowledgement/-->